Black Bear Behavior

-Black bear females do not reproduce until they are three to five years old but some may be as old as seven.
+Black bear females do not reproduce until they are three to five years old but some may be as old as seven when they first produce young.
 Females normally breed every other year and have an average of two cubs, but can have one to five.
 Cub mortality is high, with an average of 50 percent dying in their first year due to natural causes.
-The female has 6 nipples and produces milk that is exceptionally high in fat, hence the cubs’ rapid growth.
+The female has 6 nipples, but often only two primary teats produce milk that is exceptionally high in fat, hence the cubs’ rapid growth.

-Females conceive during the summer (mid June to July in Washington) and gestation is 7 to 7 1/2 months.
-However, impregnated females go through a process called delayed implantation so development of the embryo does not begin until November or December.
-Cubs are born two months later, in January or February weighing just 225 to 330 grams and measuring about 8 inches long.
-The cubs are blind and deaf, have poorly developed hindquarters, and are covered with a fine down-like hair.
+Females conceive during the summer (mid June to July in Washington) and overall gestation time is 7 to 7 1/2 months.
+However, impregnated females go through a process called delayed implantation so actual embryo development does not begin until November or December.
+Cubs are born two months later, in January or February weighing just 225 to 330 grams (1/2 to 3/4 pounds) and measuring about 8 inches long.
+The cubs are blind and deaf, have poorly developed hindquarters, and are covered with fine down-like hair.
 They suckle frequently from the female in the den and emerge with her in the spring.
 They remain with the female for 16 to 18 months during which time she teaches them everything they need to know to survive.

-The average lifespan of a black bear is 18 years, and the oldest documented wild bear lived to 31.
+The average lifespan of a black bear can be up to 18 years, and the oldest documented wild bear lived to 31.
 During their lives black bears can suffer from arthritis, cavities, fractures from falls, broken and worn teeth, bites from other animals and gun shots.

 Black Bear Diet

-Black bears are omnivores, meaning they eat both plants and animals.
-Eighty to eight-five percent of a black bear’s diet is plant material, while the remaining 15% is made up of animal protein.
+Black bears are in the taxonomic Order Carnivora, but their diet is omnivorous, meaning they eat both plants and animals.
+Approximately eighty to eight-five percent of a black bear’s typical diet is plant material, while the remaining 15% is made up of animal protein.
 Black bears will eat almost anything, such as grubs from a bumblebee nest, bird eggs, ants, voles, grasses and berries.

 Black bears are also opportunistic, meaning they take advantage of whatever is available.
 They will occasionally eat carrion when available and will hunt and kill their own prey including calves of elk, moose and deer.
 They also scavenge meat from winter-killed animals, dig for rodents, and eat termites, ants, grubs and other insects.

 A bear’s diet changes seasonally.
-In spring, bears eat the tender shoots of grasses, cow parsnip, leaf buds and skunk cabbage.
-Bears have the digestive system of a carnivore so cannot digest firm plant cellulose well.
+In spring, bears eat the tender emerging shoots of sedges, grasses, cow parsnip, leaf buds and skunk cabbage.
+Although their diet is omnivorous and their digestive system is much more robust than ours, bears still have the digestive system of a carnivore so cannot digest firm plant cellulose well.
 They target many plants in the spring when young shoots are most digestible and nutritious.

-Black bears will sometimes eat the sugar-rich cambium layer under the bark of coniferous trees, and can kill the tree in the process.
-During summer months bears begin to re-focus their attention on berries – an essential diet item as the bears begin to prepare for winter sleep.
+Black bears will sometimes scrape off with their incisors the sugar-rich cambium layer after having pulled the bark from coniferous trees, and can kill the tree in the process.
+During summer months bears begin to re-focus their attention on massive quantities of maturing berries, and spawning salmon when available – items essential to their diet as the bears begin to prepare for winter sleep.
 In the fall, in some parts of the black bear range, nuts become another important part of a bear’s diet.
-Acorns, white bark pine nuts, and hickory nuts are a few favorites.
-Black bears are known to raid the caches of squirrels to get to the nuts they have stored for the winter.
-In the West, salmon represent an important food source for black bears.
+Acorns, white bark pine nuts, and hickory nuts are a few favorites in appropriate habitat.
+Black bears regularly raid the caches of squirrels to get to the conifer seeds and nuts they have stored for the winter.
+In the West, salmon, whenever available, represent an important food source for black bears.

 Black Bear Habitat and Territory

-The home range of a female black bear is generally 2.5 to 10 mi2 (6.4-25.9 km2).
-Male black bear home ranges are 10 to 59 mi2 (26-152 km2).
-Female black bears generally will not share their territory with other females, but the ranges of several males may overlap.
+The home range of a female black bear is typically 2.5 to 10 square miles (6.4-25.9 square kilometers).
+Male black bears range over much larger areas and home ranges are 10 to 59 square miles (26-152 square kilometers).
+Female black bears generally will not share their territory with other females, but the ranges of several males may overlap with hers.

 Black Bear Dens and Hibernation